A community space for all

 A time to meet, pursue practical interests at leisure, to practice skills and enjoy making and mending.
 The difference is that garden sheds and their activities are often solitary in nature while Men’s Sheds is the opposite.
 This project is about social connections and friendship building, sharing skills and knowledge, and of course a lot of laughter.

-During the winter months, our building is open to the public as a warm hub.
-For Spring / Summer, we recommend visiting the Horley Community Centre located behind our building – for a place where people can drop-in, get warm, have a hot drink and be in the company of others.
+We have previously opened our building to the public as a warm hub.
+This winter, we recommend the Horley Community Centre located behind our building – for a place where people can drop-in, get warm, have a hot drink and be in the company of others.

 The Women’s Group continues to run a variety of sessions designed to bring women together and have fun in a safe space.
 Sessions include crafts, gardening, IT and financial support advice.
 This group are very active in the community and always looking for ways to work with other local organisations including local faith groups and charities.